Crooked Wing: Reception

-Crooked Wing was noted as "another accomplished, thought-provoking instalment from a duo operating from a highly distinctive position" by MusicOMH, "one of the year's most affecting and forward-thinking records" by God Is in the TV, "a document of the modern world wrestling for coexistence with the old world" by Flood, and "another fascinating album that continuously stimulates the imagination" by Oor.
+Crooked Wing was noted as "another accomplished, thought-provoking instalment from a duo operating from a highly distinctive position" by MusicOMH, "one of the year's most affecting and forward-thinking records" by God Is in the TV, "a document of the modern world wrestling for coexistence with the old world" by Flood Magazine, and "another fascinating album that continuously stimulates the imagination" by Oor.
 It was also described by the Quietus as "a masterpiece", Beats Per Minute as the band's "most elusive work to date", Record Collector as "often deftly beautiful", and the Evening Standard as "a fragile, beautiful record when not being chillingly brutal."

 Tom Doyle of Mojo stated, "On their first album in six years, they occupy a strange and intriguing position somewhere between Talk Talk, Shriekback and 50 Words for Snow-period Kate Bush," also mentioning Steve Reich as an influence.
 In his review for Pitchfork with a rating of 7.3, Louis Pattinson called the album "an achievement, both as a stand-alone statement, and another point in their journey," citing "its craft and discipline" as a reason "their arc may yet rise higher."

 Timothy Monger of AllMusic remarked, "Crooked Wing sounds at once ancient and eerily present with its electronic components creating an uncanny valley between moments of sublimity."
 Stereoboards Jacob Brookman assigned the album a three-star rating and referred to it as "a versatile record; ambitious in scope, if occasionally weighed down by its own solemnity" and "a record made with the right intentions and a clear artistic vision."
 French magazine Télérama noted it as "difficult to classify" and "highly successful".

 DIYs Tom Morgan described Crooked Wing as "an elegant, engrossing return, that marries its creators' love of both industrial and ecclesiastical aesthetics while remaining accessible and emotionally easy to grasp," noting "standouts among its darker turns" and referring to several songs as "rapturous" and "heavenly".
 Matt Young of London-based publication the Line of Best Fit commented that the album's "refusal to deliver easy pleasures might leave some cold, and for all its inventiveness, there are moments where the almost academic precision threatens to override the emotional core," giving it a rating score of eight.

 Reviewing for Scottish magazine The Skinny, Joe Creely referred to "the absence of any great shock" on the album as "immediately shocking."
 In a 8/10-review, Paul Nolan of Irish magazine Hot Press labelled the release as "another wonderfully skewed and imaginative offering", calling it a gem.
 Ludovic Hunter-Tilney of the Financial Times stated, "It won't blare from every car this summer, but this richly configured album rewards attention."